NEEDED SUPPLIES - Things you must have in the main room where the ceremony will take place (except when after-care noted below):

 - Lots of Kippahs (kippot/yarmulkes) for your guests.

 - Three dozen individually wrapped 3x3 sterile gauze pads - CVS, Rite Aid and Target brands are best.
 (Some for the bris, the remainder for after-care.)
-2x2 are too small and 4x4 are too big.
+4x4 are not optimal but acceptable.

 - One small box of sterile cotton balls (for after-care).